AmnaMazen/Calibration-of-Kinect-camera/README.md

 $ rosrun kinect2_calibration kinect2_calibration chess7x9x0.025 calibrate sync

-This create a file called "calib_pose.yaml"
+This creates a file called "calib_pose.yaml"

 9. Calibrate the depth measurements:

 $ rosrun kinect2_calibration kinect2_calibration chess7x9x0.025 calibrate depth

-This create a file called "calib_depth.yaml"
+This creates a file called "calib_depth.yaml"

 10. Find out the serial number of your kinect2 by looking at the first lines printed out by the kinect2_bridge.
 The line looks like this: device serial: 008716665247.